soos-io/kb-docs/SCA/CircleCI.md

 ## Prerequisites

 - You need to have a SOOS account.
-- You need to have a Bamboo project.
+- You need to have a CircleCI project.
 - Have downloaded the latest version of the `orb.yml` from [here](https://github.com/soos-io/soos-ci-analysis-circleci-orb)

 ## Steps